 I have had so many requests to share this curry recipe so I am delighted to finally bring it to you.
 Not every meal needs to be meat based and this curry can absolutely be made completely vegetarian or vegan if you wish.

-Pumpkins are plentiful in autumn and fall, so it is the perfect time to create new recipes and enjoy old favorites.
+Pumpkins are plentiful in autumn and fall, so it is the perfect time to create new recipes and enjoy old favourites.

 Making this dish, like all slow cooker meals is so lovely and easy.
 It can be cooked on LOW, HIGH or even made in 20 minutes in an instant pot or pressure cooker!
 Plus I have included stove top and oven methods in the notes below.